Is It Cheaper to Buy or Build Your Own Shed - All Factors That Determine The Final Costs

 What Are The Factors That Determine How Much A Shed Typically Costs?

 The bigger the size of a shed, the more its cost.
-So, if you are looking for that extra storage space, you need to increase your budget.
+So, if you are looking for extra storage space, you need to increase your budget.

 Everything about the size of the shed influences the price, including the floor space and roof height.
 You will save money going for a shed with a low roof and small floor space.